-The VSLA Mentor then defines what common fund is and lays down the benefits to the farmers?
+The VSLA Mentor then defines what common fund is and lays down the benefits to the youth/vulnerable families?

-Common fund is the contribution made by the farmers on the day of action audit and share out.
-Farmers agree on a percentage of the interest accrued (profit) before sharing out and that will act as a bond to the members and provide adequate loanable fund for the subsequent cycle and also enhance the capacity of the VSLA to realize the VSLA vision.
+Common fund is the contribution made by the youth/vulnerable families on the day of action audit and share out.
+Youth/vulnerable families agree on a percentage of the interest accrued (profit) before sharing out and that will act as a bond to the members and provide adequate loanable fund for the subsequent cycle and also enhance the capacity of the VSLA to realize the VSLA vision.

-The VSLA Mentor then takes the farmers through the common fund policies highlighted below:
+The VSLA Mentor then takes the youth/vulnerable families through the common fund policies highlighted below:

-- The common fund shall be 2 5% charged on the accrued interest (profit) before the share out on as agreed by the General Assembly. - The percentage will be adjusted in the subsequent actin audits/share out - The common fund shall be used as a startup capital for group investment, loanable fund to begin the subsequent cycle or acquiring a group agricultural asset/equipment as agreed by the General Assembly. - At subsequent action audit (share out) days, the common fund shall not be shared out, it will be recycled for the following cycle to provide for loanable fund. - However, members may agree to adjust the percentage in the subsequent cycles. - The common fund if not recycled for loaning shall be handed over in custody of the executive group treasurer.
+- The common fund shall be 2 5% charged on the accrued interest (profit) before the share out on as agreed by the General Assembly. - · The percentage will be adjusted in the subsequent actin audits/share out - The common fund shall be used as a startup capital for group investment, loanable fund to begin the subsequent cycle or acquiring a group agricultural asset/equipment as agreed by the General Assembly. - At subsequent action audit (share out) days, the common fund shall not be shared out, it will be recycled for the following cycle to provide for loanable fund. - However, members may agree to adjust the percentage in the subsequent cycles. - The common fund if not recycled for loaning shall be handed over in custody of the executive group treasurer.